 - Turn Instant Pot (IP) to the "Saute" mode and allow it to heat until it reads "HOT"!

-- Add butter or olive oil to IP and allow to melt, then toss in chopped mushrooms and saute until soft, a few minutes.
-Turn off IP.
+- Add butter or olive oil to IP and allow to melt, then toss in chopped mushrooms and saute until soft, a few minutes.2 tablespoons butter, 1 cup mushrooms

-- Add garlic, pepper, onion powder, heavy cream and Prosecco, give it all a quick stir.
+- Add garlic, salt, pepper, onion powder, heavy cream and Prosecco, give it all a quick stir.½ cup heavy cream, 1 teaspoon garlic powder, 1 teaspoon kosher salt, ½ teaspoon onion powder, ¼ teaspoon black pepper, ¼ cup Prosecco

-- Pour in bow tie pasta, pressing down lightly with wooden spoon until evenly distributed and most of it is under liquid.
+- Pour in bow-tie pasta, pressing down lightly with a wooden spoon until evenly distributed almost all of it is under liquid.8 ounces Bow tie Pasta

-- Stir in sundried tomatoes and Parmesan cheese, the sauce will thicken as it cools.
-If desired, sprinkle with some chopped Italian parsley or fresh basil.
+- Stir in sun-dried tomatoes and Parmesan cheese, the sauce will thicken as it cools.
+If desired, sprinkle with some chopped Italian parsley or fresh basil.¼ cup sun-dried tomatoes, ⅓-1/2 cup Parmesan cheese

 - Prepare bowtie pasta or farfalle according to package directions, to your taste.

-- Heat 2 tablespoon of butter in a large saute pan over medium high heat.
+- Heat 2 tablespoons of butter in a large saute pan over medium-high heat.

-- Deglaze pan with chicken broth, scraping any browned bits (= flavor!) off the bottom, whisk in Prosecco, garlic, pepper, onion powder.
+- Deglaze pan with chicken broth, scraping any browned bits (= flavor!) off the bottom, and whisk in Prosecco, garlic, pepper, and onion powder.

 - Slowly add the cream and simmer for 4-5 minutes or until just thickened – do not boil.